rezrai1010-source/Raiyan-LinguaFusion/README.md

 All 3 letters combined unfortunately only appear in 6 fonts (Which again doesn't include Noto Sans!)
 And it's challenging to find any Handwritten font with these letters.
 But once again LinguaFusion supports Ꟛ	ꟛ	Ƛ!
 Also Noto Sans developers PLEASE add Ꟛ	ꟛ	Ƛ!
-The Háiɫzaqvḷa community actually needs it!
+The Háiɫzaqvḷa nation actually needs it!